 The SCBP actively supports the statewide reform initiative, lead by Opportunity New Jersey (ONJ), to improve the business climate so that it is more affordable and competitive for businesses.
 ONJ is a non-partisan, grassroots advocacy coalition comprised of New Jersey interests representing thousands of employers, employees, businesses, trade groups, community organizations and other concerned citizens in the state.
 With no direct ties to political parties or government, ONJ serves as an independent voice to advocate for and support policies that encourage job growth, affordability, and prosperity in New Jersey.

 We proudly support this unified front to improve the state's economy for the long-term.
 To learn more about Opportunity New Jersey and how you can get involved click here.

-For more information about the Business Partnership's Legislative Affairs Committee and its activities, please contact Takeena Deas.
+For more information about the Business Partnership's advocacy, including our Legislative Affairs Committee, please contact Takeena Deas.